Maybe.

 It’s important to realize that when someone comes along and requests your abandoned email address, they get a completely new account.
 There is nothing in that account that relates to your old account except the email address/login ID.

-Remember, as part of the closing process, the service deleted all of your stuff before they closed it.
-It's gone.
-You can't get it, and neither can the person who now has your old email address.
+As part of the closing process, the service deleted all your stuff before they close it.
+It’s gone.
+You can’t get it, and neither can the person who now has your old email address.

 However.

 What they will get is any new email sent to your old email address.
-Deleting your account did nothing to tell the world that the email address isn't yours anymore.
-Even if you did try to broadcast the change, it's very likely that not everyone got the message or updated their records.
-Chances are your old email address is still in someone's address book or included on some mailing list somewhere.
+Deleting your account did nothing to tell the world that the email address isn’t yours anymore.
+Even if you tried to broadcast the change, it’s likely that not everyone got the message or updated their records.
+Chances are that your old email address is still in someone’s address book or included on some mailing list somewhere.

 I hope that’s all OK because there’s nothing you can do about it.